Norwegian Quota Scholarship Scheme

 As a student, you must apply directly from your home country.
 You must have stayed at least one year in your home country directly prior to the planned course of study at the Norwegian university /university college.
 To be eligible to apply for the Quota Scheme, you must be able to find your home country on this list.

 All candidates should typically have the following basic qualifications: Secondary school certificates or a minimum two years of higher education from their home country.
 Some exceptions apply for certain professional educational courses at Bachelor’s level.

 Most of the study programmes offered under the Quota Scheme are taught in English.
 Applicants who are not native English speakers therefore must document their proficiency in English.
 Requirements may differ between institutions and various study programmes.
 Please see the university /university college’s website for more details about language requirements.

 The Quota Scheme as a rule only enrolls students from institutions which have collaboration agreements with Norwegian universities or university colleges.
 Norwegian institutions usually do not admit free movers (individual applicants) to this scheme.
 Only in very special cases can free movers be considered.
 To find out which institutions collaborate with Norwegian institutions, please refer to the websites of the Norwegian institutions.

-The deadline for applying for the Quota scheme is usually 1 December every year.
-Some courses and educational programmes may have other deadlines than the this.
+The start date(s) of application vary from institution to institution while the deadline for applying for the Quota scheme is usually 1 December every year.
+Some courses and educational programmes may have other deadlines than this.
 Please contact the International Office at the university/college to which you want to apply for detailed information.
-The Letter of Admission is normally sent to the successful candidate by 15 April every year.

 It is important to visit the official website (link found below) for detailed information on how to apply for this scholarship.
 Please see the websites of each institution for detailed information about available courses, admission requirements and application procedures.
 Applications forms are available from the websites of the universities and university colleges.
-All applications should be sent directly to the International Office at the university/college to which the student applies.
+All inquiries and applications should be sent directly to the International Office at the Norwegian Institution to which the student applies.